YonasTH/RepData_PeerAssessment1/PA1_template.md

 ### Strategically replacing missing values

-1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with `NA`s)
+1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)

 ```r
 Number_NA <- sum(is.na(activity))
 ```
-The number of NA's is `Number_NA`
+The number of NA's is **2304**

 2. Devise a strategy for filling in all of the missing values in the dataset.
 NA values in a given interval are replaced by the average number of steps in that interval